SamuNatsu/SimpleObjectLanguage/README.md

     // You can simply get/modify the elements just like objects in JavaScript(?) printf("%s\n", root["object"]["array"][0].AsString().c_str());

-    // Or you can use SOL::SaveFormatted()/SOL::SaveCompressed() to save SOL::SaveFormatted(root, "save.sol");
+    // Or you can use SOL::SaveFormatted()/SOL::SaveCompressed() and other functions to save SOL::SaveFormatted(root, "save.sol");

     return 0;